The 5 U.S. States Without a Statewide Sales Tax

 Among states that do allow for a combined sales tax, Louisiana, Tennessee, Alabama, Arkansas, and Washington have the highest rates when state and local taxes are added together.
 These combined rates range from 9.10 percent in Alabama up to 10.02 percent in Louisiana as of 2018.

 On the other end of the spectrum, Hawaii, Wisconsin, and Wyoming have the lowest combined rates: 4.35 percent in Hawaii, 5.46 percent in Wyoming, and 5.42 percent in Wisconsin.

 Exemptions from State Sales Taxes

-Many of the states that have sales taxes exempt food from taxation, but Alabama, Hawaii, Idaho, Kansas, Mississippi, Oklahoma and South Dakota do not exempt food items from their state sales taxes.
+Many of the states that have sales taxes exempt food, but Alabama, Hawaii, Idaho, Kansas, Mississippi, Oklahoma, and South Dakota do include food items from their state sales taxes.

 Some states charge a lesser sales tax on food items, including:

 - Missouri (1.225%)